MicrosoftDocs/win32/desktop-src/search/-search-3x-wds-extidx-propertyhandlers.md

 </tr>
 <tr class="odd">
 <td>maxSize</td>
 <td>Optional.
 Indicates the maximum size allowed for the property value stored in the Windows search database.
 This limit applies to the indvidual elements of a vector, not the vector as a whole.
 Values beyond this size are truncated.
 The default is &quot;128&quot; (bytes).<br/> Currently, Windows Search does not use the maxSize when calculating the amount of data it accepts from a file.
-Instead, the limit Windows Search uses is the product of the size of the file and the MaxGrowFactor (file size N * MaxGrowFactor) read from the registry at HKEY_LOCAL_MACHINE-&gt;Software-&gt;Microsoft-&gt;Windows Search-&gt;Gathering Manager-&gt;MaxGrowFactor.
+Instead, the limit Windows Search uses is the product of the size of the file and the MaxGrowFactor (file size N * MaxGrowFactor) read from the registry at HKEY_LOCAL_MACHINE->Software->Microsoft->Windows Search->Gathering Manager->MaxGrowFactor.
 The default MaxGrowFactor is four (4).
 Consequently, if your file type tends to be small in total size but have larger properties, Windows Search may not accept all the property data you want to emit.
 However, you can increase the MaxGrowFactor to suit your needs. <br/></td>
 </tr>
 </tbody>
 </table>